cibotech/scalastan/README.md

  - `com.cibo.scalastan.ast` contains the ScalaStan abstract syntax tree.
  - `com.cibo.scalastan.data` contains parsers for various data sources (R, for example).
  - `com.cibo.scalastan.models` contains reusable ScalaStan models.
+ - `com.cibo.scalastan.run` contains the classes to handle compiling and running a model.
  - `com.cibo.scalastan.transform` contains ScalaStan transformations (optimizations, etc.).
  - Examples can be found in the `com.cibo.scalastan.examples` package in the integration test (`it`) source directory.
 Run an example using the command `sbt it:run` and choosing from the available examples.